boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 ![the_legend_of_zelda](images/the_legend_of_zelda.gif)
 ![pokemon](images/pokemon.gif)

-In this example, I set player behind and front of that villager.
-We can see when the player is below the villager, the player overlaps the feet of the villager.
-And the same occurs when the player is above the villager.
+As we can see in this example, the different entities' sprites are properly sorted taking into account the top-down view.
+The higher the entity is on screen, the sooner it is rendered in order to convey the illusion of depth.
+That's why the player located lower on screen overlap the rest.
+We can see it because each one's heads overlap the feets of the next one.

 ![sprite_sorting_example](images/sprite_sorting_example.png)